 NHL betting tips: 4 picks and predictions for Tuesday night

-Our NHL expert has picked out four teams to back in the win/draw/win market on Tuesday night in the NHL.
+Our expert has picked out four teams to back on the moneyline in the NHL on Tuesday night.

 Check out the Betway Insider's NHL predictions page for best bets throughout the 2020-21 NHL season.